 We’re running out of time.
 This campaign is aiming high because we have no other option.
 Time is running out, we’re in an environmental and social crisis, and action is needed now.
 We don’t have the time to slowly push for change, we must demand it, and demand it happens now.

 What’s our goal?

-With our How Do Companies Act campaign, we aim to updatethe Companies Act 2006 to ensure that environmental and societal impact is properly accounting for in financial accounting and so that the principles of accounting match up to the modern customer and investor.
+With our How Do Companies Act campaign, we aim to update the Companies Act 2006 to ensure that environmental and societal impact is properly accounted for in financial accounting and so that the principles of accounting match up to the modern customer and investor.

-Furthermore, directors only owe responsibilities to a company under s.178(2), meaning that only the company can take legal action against a director to failing to meet their duties.
-This is a classic single agent issue- ‘without the change to the companies act to ensure that the company as an agent of investors also takes account of the issues in s172, investors will not be able to hold companies and therefore directors to account.
+Furthermore, directors only owe responsibilities to a company under s.178(2), meaning that only the company can take legal action against a director for failing to meet their duties.
+This is a classic single-agent issue- ‘without the change to the Companies Act to ensure that the company as an agent of investors also takes account of the issues in s.172, investors will not be able to hold companies and therefore directors to account.